-Several factors contribute to the cost of business insurance, including the size of your business, its risks, and the value of your printing equipment.
+Several factors determine the cost of business insurance, including the size of your business, its risks, and the value of your printing equipment.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Among printing and copying businesses that purchase general liability with Insureon, 21% pay less than $400 per year and 62% pay between $400 and $600 per year.
-High-risk businesses can expect to pay more for this policy.
+High-risk businesses, such as those with a busy storefront, can expect to pay more for this policy.

 Most printing and copying businesses (95%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

 Learn which coverage limits to choose, how to save money on your policy, and more on Insureon's general liability insurance cost analysis page.

 The median premium for workers’ compensation insurance is less than $90 per month, or $1,071 per year, for printers and copiers.
 This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.